-Snape closed his eyes and wished he'd not heard this conversation.
+Snape wished he'd not heard this conversation.
 The timbre of the dialog and the desperation in Potter's voice had disrupted the quiet placidity of his previous musings.
 Even so, the intensity between the young wizard and the ghost sparked the spy's curiosity, so he stood and moved silently toward the door.

 The unnerving sight that greeted him convinced Snape that he should have stayed seated at the desk.

-Potter stood motionless on the opposite side of the room as he stared fixedly at the place in the wall through which Nick must have just disappeared.
+Potter stood motionless on the opposite side of the room, staring fixedly at the place in the wall through which Nick must have just disappeared.
 His obvious devastation was displayed with blatant clarity in the look on his face.
 After a moment, his entire frame began to shake as he succumbed to his grief and sank to his knees.

 "Sirius, I'm so sorry," the boy cried out.
 "I never should have ..."
 He tried again, "It was all my fault that …" Harry's sobs made it nearly impossible for him to speak.

 He cried for the longest time.
 At one point, he reached out his hand to better support himself as he trembled with grief but the instant he touched the classroom wall, the castle began to shake.

 Snape's eyes widened with astonishment that a mere touch from Potter's hand could cause Hogwarts to shake on its very foundation.
 But even more remarkable was the casual manner in which the boy withdrew his hand to end to the tremors, as if this were an everyday occurrence.